gregja/miniraytracer/README.md

 Some good books about ray tracing :

-- The ray tracer challenge, by https://pragprog.com/book/jbtracer/the-ray-tracer-challenge
+- The ray tracer challenge, by Jamis Buck

+https://pragprog.com/book/jbtracer/the-ray-tracer-challenge

-- Ray tracing in 3 weeks (approximately one book by week):
+- Ray tracing in 3 weeks, by Peter Shirley, (approximately one book by week):

 http://www.realtimerendering.com/raytracing/Ray%20Tracing%20in%20a%20Weekend.pdf